Cancún Dental Implants

 Saving money through dental tourism in Cancún

-The cost of a single dental implant with abutment and standard crown in the United States costs an average of $4,500, and in Cancún, it starts from an average of $1,600.
-That’s a major difference, especially when you factor in quality, as the services available in Cancún are some of the best in Latin America.
+The cost of a single dental implant with abutment and standard crown in the United States is an average of $4,500, while in Cancún, it starts at an average of $1,600.

 The Meza Dental Care opportunity!

-For all this, if you’re looking to get a dental treatment, and you’d like to consider alternative options, we happily invite you to join us in Cancún.
-Our facilities are comfortable, beautiful, modern, and equipped with the latest technology.
-Both our equipment and team are certified to the absolute highest level of AAAHC accreditation for ongoing self-evaluation, peer review, and education to constantly improve our care and services.
+Our equipment and team are certified to the highest level of AAAHC accreditation for ongoing self-evaluation, peer review, and education to improve our care and services constantly.

-Add in a dental team trained at top universities like UCLA, and one of the only Latin American dentists certified by the American Academy of Cosmetic Dentistry (AACD) as our leader, and you have a world-class practice waiting in a world-class destination.
+Add in a dental team trained at top universities like UCLA and one of the only Latin American dentists certified by the American Academy of Cosmetic Dentistry (AACD) as our leader, and you have a world-class practice waiting in a world-class destination.

 Get your free estimate today!